sksoumik/ai_ml/README.md

 This site is maintained and updated by [Sadman Kabir Soumik](https://www.linkedin.com/in/sksoumik/)

-Most of the contents in this page are collected from different blogs, videos, books written/made by other people.
-References are given with each section.
+[Most of the contents in this page are collected from different blogs, videos, books written/made by other people.
+References are given with each section.]

+---

 ### Overfitting vs Underfitting